Separable Convex Optimization with Nested Lower and Upper Constraints: Computational Experiments

 \begingroup \endgroup

 As measured in these experiments, the CPU time of the algorithms ranges between 0.018 seconds for the smallest problem instances (with 50 samples and 27 dimensions) and 574.28 seconds for the largest case (6000 samples and 16 dimensions).
 The size of the working set has a significant impact on the number of iterations of the method and its CPU time.

 In all cases, the number of iterations decreases significantly when the size of the working set grows.
-In terms of CPU time, the fastest results are either achieved with a working set of size six (for four instances) or size two (for three instances).
-In the former case, a working set of size six helped reduce the CPU time by a factor of $1.1$ to $1.9$ as compared to using a two-samples working set.
+In terms of CPU time, the fastest results are either achieved with a working set of size two or six (with three instances in each case).
+We observe that the three instances for which a larger working set contributed to CPU-time reductions are those with higher-dimension feature spaces (dimension 21 to 32).
+For these instances, using a larger working set helped reduce the CPU time by a factor of $1.1$ to $1.9$ as compared to using a two-samples working set.
 In comparison, \cite{Joachims1999} reported a speedup of $1.5$ to $2.0$ when using ten-samples working sets for SVM, which can be viewed as a special case of SVOREX with two classes.

-In practice, to achieve a gain in CPU time, the number of iterations should decrease more than linearly as a function of the working set size.
+To achieve a gain in CPU time, the number of iterations should decrease more than linearly as a function of the working set size.
 This is due to the effort spent updating the gradient, necessary for the verification of the KKT conditions and the working-set selection, which grows linearly with the product $I_\textsc{ws} \times N \times n_\textsc{ws}$ (using efficient incremental updates), and which remains a major bottleneck for SVOREX and SVM algorithms (see, e.g., the discussions in \citealt{Joachims1999} and \citealt{Chang2013}).
-Usually, instances with a feature space of high dimension exhibit a fast decrease in the number of iterations as a function of the working set size, as their solutions include a larger proportion of variables taking values in $]0,C[$ (support vectors), values which are more quickly reached via simultaneous optimizations of several variables.
+Usually, instances with a feature space of high dimension exhibit a fast decrease in the number of iterations as a function of the working set size, as their solutions include a larger proportion of variables taking values in $(0,C)$ (support vectors), values which are more quickly reached via simultaneous optimizations of several variables.
+As such, larger working sets are likely to be more useful in feature spaces of higher dimension.